pnnv/notes/Networking/Getting Started.md

 Medium access control is a communications protocol that is used to distinguish specific devices.
 Each device is supposed to get a unique, hardcoded **media access control address** (MAC Address) when it is manufactured that differentiates it from every other device on the internet.

 Addressing hardware by the MAC address allows you to reference a device by a unique value even when the software on top may change the name for that specific device during operation.

+MAC addressing is one of the only protocols from the low-level link layer that you are likely to interact with on a regular basis.

+#### IP
+The IP protocol is one of the fundamental protocols that allow the internet to work.
+IP addresses are unique on each network and they allow machines to address each other across a network.
+It is implemented on the internet layer in the TCP/IP model.

+Networks can be linked together, but traffic must be routed when crossing network boundaries.
+This protocol assumes an unreliable network and multiple paths to the same destination that it can dynamically change between.

+There are a number of different implementations of the protocol.
+The most common implementation today is IPv4 addresses, which follow the pattern `123.123.123.123`, although IPv6 addresses, which follows the pattern `2001:0db8:0000:0000:0000:ff00:0042:8329`, are growing in popularity due to the limited number of available IPv4 addresses.

+#### ICMP
+ICMP stands for **internet control message protocol**.
+It is used to send messages between devices to indicate their availability or error conditions.
+These packets are used in a variety of network diagnostic tools, such as `ping`  and `traceroute`.

+Ususlly ICMP packets are transmitted when a different kind of packet encounters a problem.
+They are used as a feedback mechanism for network communications.

+#### TCP
+(transmission control protocol).
+It is implemented in the transport layer of the TCP/IP model and is used to estabilish reliable connections.

+TCP is one of the protocols that encapsulates data into packets.
+It then transfers these to the remote